dogweather/forkful/content/en/powershell/html-and-the-web/downloading-a-web-page.md

   do this for web scraping, offline viewing, or automating interactions with websites.
 lastmod: '2024-03-13T22:45:00.282906-06:00'
 model: gpt-4-1106-preview
 summary: Downloading a web page means snagging its contents via the web.
-Coders do this for web scraping, offline viewing, or automating interactions with websites.
 title: Downloading a web page
 weight: 42
 ---